(The following content was last updated in November 2024)

 Thank you for your interest!

 I am a member of the High Energy Physics Theory Group at the department of physics, faculty of science, University of Tokyo.
-As of October 2021, the group consists of five faculty members, two postdocs and 20 graduate students.
+As of November 2024, the group consists of seven faculty members, two postdocs and 19 graduate students.
 The interests of the group include a wide range of topics in particle physics phenomenology and field theory, particle cosmology, and string theory.
 (See here for the member list, seminars, recent papers, etc.)

 I am interested in physics beyond the Standard Model, and I have been working on phenomenology and particle cosmology.
 I would also like to pay attention to the latest results from high energy experiments and astrophysical observations, and then feed them back to theoretical research.
 (See my homepage for my recent papers, the publication list, etc.) There is also a YouTube video where I talk about some of the backgrounds of my research.